digiwand/digiwand/README.md

 I'm a nomad and I've been coding professionally for over 7 years.

-💻 &nbsp; Coding to build more diverse and inclusive communities in Web 3.0 and for fun<br />
+💻 &nbsp; Coding to build more diverse and inclusive communities in Web3 and for fun<br />
 🪴 &nbsp; Current stack: Next.js / ReactJS / TypeScript / Sass <br />
 ⭐️ &nbsp; she/her/they/them
 <br /><br />